 - Access to the Wayne and Delores Barr Weaver Simulation Center

 - A growing department with state-of-the-art resources such as da Vinci Robotics, single-port robotics, MRI-ultrasound fusion biopsies, Holmium Laser Enucleation for BPH, MRI-guided focal HIFU for prostate cancer

 - A cutting-edge electronic medical record with integrated telemedicine

 - "EverybodyIN," Mayo Clinic’s 10-year, $100 million commitment to increasing diversity among leadership, eliminating racism within the enterprise, and improving health equity

 - Team-based care with monthly Commitment to Surgical Quality and Safety meetings

 The dynamic, metropolitan city of Jacksonville, Florida, offers amenities ranging from seasonal festivals, family activities, and a healthcare hub of top-rated medical facilities.

 The program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-The residency curriculum meets the certification requirements of the American Board of Urology.
-After successfully completing the program, you are eligible to take the qualifying examination offered by the American Board of Urology.
+After successfully completing the program, you will be eligible to take Boards Part I Examination offered by the American Board of Urology.